kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 Should we allow selecting MeshGateway in `spec.targetRef` when `Mesh*Route` is configured in `spec.to[].targetRef`? probably this is obsolete as Route will select gateway, and we want to apply policy on a route.
 Is there a need to make it more specific than route?

+### Affected policies

+At the moment we can only target `Mesh*Routes` in MeshTimeout policy.
+This MADR is based on MeshTimeout policy.
+Looking at what can be configured at Envoy route we can also apply this to our MeshRetry policy.
+Rate limit is also configurable on route but we are configuring rate limit on inbound traffic, which does not apply to this MADR.

 ### Merging and applying configurations

 Let's start with an example: